MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ## Administrator roles and types

-### What administrative controls does Microsoft Community Training provide to the organization?
+### What administrative controls does Community Training provide to the organization?

 The platform follows a role-based administration hierarchy.
 There are four admin roles supported on the portal: